AvrahamRaviv/Robust-DRL-TASE-25-/README.md

 ### Running the code
 To compare the preformance of the developed verification-based algorithm to the regular algorithm, follow these steps: <br/>
 1) Pick the wanted algorithm by placing its name in the "runs" list in line  of main.py. <br/>
 2) At main.py, add the wanted layout of your choice to the environment, and set the size of your board.
 The method _train_ recives as a parameter the maximum amount of episodes.
-Set the parameter max_time in the cosen algorithm's file to the number of seconds you wish the algorithm will run.
-The parameters and hyperparameters are already initialized like they were in the results shown in the paper. <br/>
+Set the parameter max_time in the chosen algorithm's file to the number of seconds you wish the algorithm will run. <br/>
 3) Run main.py

 ### Results